A Day at the Office¶

 Layer 0 — Element / Matrix

-Element is not a layer in the OSOT numbering system — it sits below all of them.
-It is the interface through which every layer is accessed.
+Element sits below all the numbered layers — it is the interface through which every layer is accessed.
 Everything Asel does today happens through a Matrix room or an Engelbot command.
 Read more about Element →

 8:15 — She Checks the General Forum¶